ITGoon/Borgmatic-Mailer/README.md

 # Borgmatic Mailer
 This is a set of scripts to notify you via email if your Borgmatic-run Borg backups failed or not.
+It will also send the log so you can see the size of your backup and other details.
 <br><br>
 This could probably all be in one bash script but I was writing it quickly cause I am super not cool with no notifications for my backups.
 <br><br>